sicordero/sicordero.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy working on a variety of projects that keep all of my skills sharp.
-Here is a selection of my projects over the years.
+      text: I've enjoyed working on a variety of projects in my career.
+Here are a few of them.
       filters:
         folders:
           - project